What is concrete setting?

 Why it is important to know the setting time

 Ideally, you want the initial setting time to be long enough to transport the concrete and pour it while it is still fluid.
-However, you do not want the initial setting time to be too long, as the concrete finishers and the rest of the crew will need to wait (sometimes up to 5 hours) until the concrete is ready to be consolidated.
+However, you do not want it to be too long, as the finishers and the rest of the crew will need to wait (sometimes up to 5 hours) until it is ready to be consolidated.

 When does concrete setting happen?